adi-dev-vikram/IoT_botnet_inspect_detect/README.md

-# Traffic Inspector ( python based tool that analyses your PCAP (network traffic) and produces insights and botnet detection)
+# Traffic Inspector ( python based tool that analyses your PCAP and produces insights and botnet detection)

 ## About the project :